xp-bar/phpcs-standards/README.md

 4. `chmod +x ./install.sh`
 5. run `./install`
 6. (optional) run `./update` to update! (re-clones the repos and re-installs sniffs)
+7. update your editor config to point to your global phpcs installation - `which phpcs` and to use the `XpBar` standard as the default

 Then enjoy!